csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

   - Change data type for ids from INT64 to STRING.
 There is also a need for new unique ids that remains.

 #### Fixing Column Data Type
-**The following code is ran for multiple tables to correct column types.**
+The following query is ran for multiple tables to correct column types.

 ```sql
 CREATE OR REPLACE TABLE `project.dataset.table` AS (